Golf is one of those rare sports where you can spend more time practicing and actually get worse.

 The best part is that there is a huge selection of portable launch monitors.
 One of the most popular in the golf world is the Swing Caddie SC300, which we’ll review today.

-Both are made by a trusted brand in the golf industry but there are some big differences.
+Both the SC300 and the 200 model are made by a trusted brand in the golf industry, but there are some big differences.